PythonLinks/Mecrisp-Ice/docs/source/cross-compiler.rst

    gforth cross.fs <machine.fs> <program.fs>

-  Where ``machine.fs`` defines the target architecure and ``program.fs`` is the program for the target device.
+  Where ``machine.fs`` defines the Forth words provided by the hardware. and ``program.fs`` is the program for the target device.

+How does it all work?
 First you load the instructions into the cross compiler.
 That defines words that the hardware supports, as well as the bits that get set for each instruction.
 Then you load the nucleus.
-That is enough to allow for programs to get compile, then you can load your application.
+That  enables program compilation then you load Mecrisp libraries and your application.

 @PythonLinks: "the cross compiler is most difficult to understand."